jimmysFedora/Windows-98-Post-Install-Guide/README.md

 # Optional 9x Updates
 - **Windows 98 SE Update CD** - https://archive.org/details/w98se-upd-r1

-- **Windows Security Update CD circa 2004** - https://archive.org/details/SecurityCD_2004
-  - The most painless and offical way to get your system updated, if you don't want to use unoffical service packs.
-Microsoft only ever included security patches, Internet Explorer 6, and Windows Media Player 9 within the update CD, so hardware updates are excluded for stability reasons.

 - **Windows ME Update CD** - https://archive.org/details/wmeupd-r2
   - An unoffical package containing all the offical updates ever released for Windows ME.